vasilakisfil/microtypes.info/content/http.md

 > --- [RFC 7231](https://tools.ietf.org/html/rfc7231)
 >

-The OPTIONS method could be used for the server to provide a list of available introspective MicroTypes and let the client choose what it thinks best.
+The OPTIONS method could be used for the server to provide a list of available MicroTypes and let the client choose what it thinks best.